We are so excited to welcome you, the graduating class of 2027!

 How do I see my guidance counsellor?

 You can book an appointment to see your guidance counsellor through our online booking system.
 Links to each counsellor’s booking page are available on our guidance page on the WODSS website.
-It is the Guidance departments goal to meet every new student as early as possible in the school year.
-You are welcome to drop in to “Guidance” anytime!
+The Guidance department visits grade 9 classes early in the school year to share information about in school supports and to assist students with their Individual Pathway Plans (IPPs).
+You are welcome to drop by “Guidance” and introduce yourself anytime!

 How much homework will I get?
 Is the homework difficult?